Parents and Children Together

 - Multiple Contacts Per Week

 Know a family that may benefit?
-To participate, the child or parent must be a U.S. resident living in Cass, Dodge, Douglas, Sarpy or Washington counties; meet financial eligibility requirements; and have a youth ages 0-19.
+To participate, the child or parent must be a U.S. citizen living in Cass, Dodge, Douglas, Sarpy or Washington counties; meet financial eligibility requirements; and have a child or teenager ages 0-19.

 PACT Program Partners

-These services are paid 100% with federal funds awarded through the Nebraska System of Care Expansion & Sustainability Grant SM063392 and funded through Region 6 Behavioral Healthcare.
+These services are paid with federal funds awarded through the Nebraska System of Care Expansion & Sustainability Grant SM063392 and Region 6 Behavioral Healthcare.